Overview over the conceptual work series “Das Arbeitende Konzert/ The Working Concert” and it’s Revisions.

-Das Arbeitende Konzert (AK) / The Working Concert is a performative installation work focused on concerts and their representations as creative media, whereby concerts are understood not as neutral frames but as a form of artistic expression and as critical dispositifs or apparatuses.
+Das Arbeitende Konzert (AK) / The Working Concert is a work-in-process, performative installation work focused on concerts and their representations as creative media, whereby concerts are understood not as neutral frames but as a form of artistic expression and as critical dispositifs or apparatuses.
 The series of scores and concerts-as-exhibitions under the title AK Revision( x) acts as a retroactive manifesto of generative structures supplying future work with a reservoir of virtual potentialities.
 The work signaled here is both literal and conceptual.
 It is literal in reference to the ongoing working through of activating and actualizing the structural material.So far IX Revisions have taken place.

 Since 2014 the AK reflects a continuous experimentation of and research on the content and role of the musical practice, its media and its presentation as concert.
 As performative installation and recherché long durée the AK presents the procedures of music-making to the general public and to those who are professionally investigating in music, be it from an artistic, communication-related or academic perspective.
 Interaction, open form and discourse are key notions when it comes to the form and content of the AK.
 For this reason, Christopher Dell has placed great emphasis on both; inviting musicians from very different backgrounds to the AK and on locating it in different important exhibition places which allows to recontextualize the concert in a cross-disciplinary way.
 This has made it possible to perform and exhibit significant Revisions of the AK that have been discussed by researchers, journalists, curators, and many other qualified contributors from around the globe.
 The Revisions were shown at Teatro Garibaldi in Palermo and Künstlerhaus Bethanien, Aedes Network Campus, Aedes Architecture Forum, Gallery 5020 Salzburg, the Loft, Cologne and Emil Berliner Studios in Berlin, all of which allowed for a working process antithetical to the ingrained characteristics associated with concert institutions.
 The configuration of these concerts as exhibitions involved rethinking all the various aspects of the concert as installation, exhibition, publication, public event, performance, marketing, public signage, and audience reception.